 - A dozen molars — behind those premolars and evenly distributed between your top and bottom teeth — are the flattest, widest teeth.
 These are primarily for grinding and crushing our food.
 So-called wisdom teeth are also molars, and are the last to erupt in adulthood.

-Our friendly dentist at Peachtree Smile Center LLC hopes this brief primer will help our patients appreciate the importance of those pearly whites.
+Our friendly dentist at Peachtree Smile Center hopes this brief primer will help our patients appreciate the importance of those pearly whites.
 Let’s work together to keep them healthy for years to come!
 Please contact our office today for an appointment.